Str. nach Fichtenwalde exit from Autobahn 9

 In 2015 some of the buildings were converted into residential apartments and a canopied walkway was built through the abandoned part for tourists to walk and see the buildings from the outside.
 Entering the buildings is forbidden and quite dangerous due to their ruined state and levels of asbestos, lead and other dangerous materials.

 This hospital complex is more haunted by its reputation than ghosts.
-It is massive and many people have breathed their last within its confines so it stands to reason there could be paranormal activity.
+It is massive and hundreds if not thousands or tens of thousands of people have breathed their last within its confines so it stands to reason there could be paranormal activity.
 Then there’s the murders and the rumours of what happened while it was under the ownership of 2 of history’s most brutal regimes – the Nazis and the Soviets.

 There are reports of what could be genuine paranormal activity that have been witnessed by the urban explorers and paranormal investigators that have flocked to this site since it was abandoned.